ekit-studio/.github/profile/README.md

 # Ekit – V0 Beta

+⚠️ This project is not open source.
+> The repository is used to document the architecture, roadmap, and technical decisions behind Ekit Studio.

 A modern template-driven dynamic content engine with SSR, data sources, live preview, multilingual AI, and a powerful studio built with Angular + Monaco Editor.

 > **Status**: V0 Beta – Private (non open source)